JoJo (singer): Artistry

-JoJo possesses a mezzo-soprano vocal range, which Jordan Riefe of Maxim described as "better suited to R&B." Upon making her mainstream debut in 2004, critics immediately noticed that JoJo's vocal prowess and material exceeded her age.
+JoJo possessed a coloratura mezzo-soprano vocal range, which Jordan Riefe of Maxim described as "better suited to R&B." Upon making her mainstream debut in 2004, critics immediately noticed that JoJo's vocal prowess and material exceeded her age.
 When she released her single "Demonstrate" in 2012, critics observed that both the singer's voice and lyrics had matured alongside her.
-Subsequently, JoJo's second mixtape Agápē drew attention from both critics and the singer's own family due to its mature content; Agápē features lyrical references to drinking, drug abuse and sex, which were absent from her previous "G-rated" releases.
+Subsequently, JoJo's second mixtape Agápē drew attention from both critics and the singer's own family due to its mature content; the mixtape features lyrical references to drinking, drug abuse and sex, which were absent from her previous "G-rated" releases.
 The mixtape also addresses her conflict with her record label.
 JoJo's early image followed popular trends related to hip hop culture at the time.
 The cover of JoJo's first album features the singer donning a T-shirt and cap, which Sal Cinquemani of Slant Magazine dismissed as "contrived and calculated".
 Matt Collar of AllMusic wrote, "Jojo is an assured and likeable performer who can somehow embody the yin-yang persona of a suburban cheerleader slinging hip-hop attitude."
 According to Jenny Eliscu of Rolling Stone, the singer "has become a role model to suburban adolescents who talk gangsta but still carpool to school in mom's Kia Sorento."The Guardians Alex Macpherson commented that "In an era of boozy Amys, gobby Lilys and flashing Britneys, a pop star as wholesome as JoJo seems almost quaint."
 Writing for Prefix, Norman Meyers believes that JoJo "could have been a Mean Girls extra, but she has talent" and "comes off more like a pint-size Mariah Carey or Christina Aguilera than a hip-shaking Britney clone".

 Personal life

 JoJo lived in Edgewater, New Jersey with her mother, until age 18, when she moved out, living in Boston on her own for a year.
 As of 2014, she resided in Los Angeles.
 JoJo dated American soccer player Freddy Adu from May 2005 until September 2006.
 The couple met on the MTV show Fake ID Club while JoJo was hosting it.
 JoJo made an appearance in the commentary box at a New England Revolution home game when they were playing D.C.
 United.
 In November 2006, The Washington Post reported that the couple had split up.
 JoJo revealed on American Top 40 with Ryan Seacrest that she and Adu were still good friends.

 In August 2009, JoJo graduated from high school and stated that she would stay focused on future projects.
 She was accepted to Northeastern University and considered majoring in cultural anthropology but did not attend.
 Aside from singing and acting, JoJo is also a supporter of various charitable organizations such as Boys & Girls Clubs of America, World Vision, She's the First, Make-A-Wish Foundation, and others.
 In December 2021, JoJo announced her engagement to Saved by the Bell (2020) actor Dexter Darden.
 The pair broke off their engagement the following year.